vinceskahan/000-README-FIRST/README.md

 I have no idea which items anybody else cares about, so I'm making almost all of the above private in Github so that I can figure it out.
 If you want access to some of the items below, open an issue here so I get notified.
 Thanks.

+Any items that are drivers/extensions/etc that add to weewx are over at https://github.com/weewx-contrib if you want to take a look there....

 ## Table of Contents